fleetingbytes/shell-scripts/notes-on-mktemp.md

 The template may be any file path.
 There is no need to attach any number of Xs.
 In case of a template without trailing Xs, no portion will be overwritten and the template will suffice for exactly one such file existing at a given time.
+A template without trailing Xs is of course of little practical use, but mktemp allows it, so the manual could mention it.

 ```
 The trailing ‘Xs’ are replaced with the current process